chainbound/valtrack/README.md

 	}
 ```

 - RetentionPolicy is set to InterestPolicy, which means that the messages are retained based on the consumer interest in the messages.
-The messages are retained until is not acknowledged by all the consumers.
-If there is zero consumer, the messages are deleted i.e. not retained.
+The messages are retained until they're acknowledged by all the consumers.
+If there are no consumers, the messages are not retained.
 [DOCS](https://docs.nats.io/nats-concepts/jetstream/streams#retentionpolicy)
 - The subjects are the NATS subjects where the sentry data is published.

 #### Consumer Configuration